muratk5n/thirdwave/en/README.md

 ---

-This supersonic stuff is fine and dandy but if your target country has subs with nukes, they can still retaliate after a surprise attack.
-So you are back to M.A.D.
+This supersonic stuff is fine and dandy but if there are nuke-powered nuke-armed subs, retaliation after a surprise attack is possible.
+Then it is back to M.A.D.

 ---